KalebCoberly/train_test_split_R/README.md

 As a commenter on [Stack Overflow](https://stackoverflow.com/questions/67995221/how-to-sample-r-dataframe-so-that-its-representative-across-multiple-variables) pointed out, this grows vectors to possibly an unmanageable size.

 You could write in a parameter and logic to switch this task on an off.
 It's a simple fix, but not implemented here.

+#### Limiting search
+Because the search could theoretically run infinitely, it would be a good idea to write in a hard cap to the number of resamples tried or time spent searching.
+If you time out, you want to make sure you get the best sample rather than simply the last sample tried.
+You can store the index of the sample with the greatest minimum alpha, or median/mean or other preferred metric.

+#### Dropping features
+To save compute, you can drop features that will tend to the lowest alpha.
+To save compute and optimize features you care most about, you can omit features that you don't think will be very informative to your model anyway.

+You'll want to be careful to avoid leakage in how you choose these features.
+For instance, don't run a regression on the full set to see which features have the least predictive importance.
+I considered using a feature's average p-value over n trials to determine mid-search whether to drop the feature from consideration in the following trials of the search, but I'm concerned that would create leakage as well.

+#### Genetic algorithm
+Rather than sampling and validating serially, "generations" of samples could be validated together, with relatively optimal members used to populate the next generation.
+Each sample could have a unique genetic identity, perhaps simply the index.
+The best samples could each "donate" a random subsample to be recombined with the donations of other fit samples and random samples from the superset.
+This new generation could then be validated, and new set of the most fit samples can be generated (with previous generations included in the competition).

+This may reduce the number of samples/validations needed to converge on a solution, but it will come with some overhead as well.

 ## References
 @Manual{,